Typeface: Texts used to demonstrate typefaces

-A sentence that uses all of the alphabet (a pangram), such as "The quick brown fox jumps over the lazy dog", is often used as a design aesthetic tool to demonstrate the personality of a typeface's characters in a setting (because it displays all the letters of the alphabet).
-For extended settings of typefaces graphic designers often use nonsense text (commonly referred to as greeking), such as lorem ipsum or Latin text such as the beginning of Cicero's In Catilinam.
-Greeking is used in typography to determine a typeface's colour, or weight and style, and to demonstrate an overall typographic aesthetic prior to actual type setting.
-Another common demonstration word is "Hamburgevons".
+A sentence that uses all of the alphabet (a pangram), such as "The quick brown fox jumps over the lazy dog", is often used as a design aesthetic tool to demonstrate the personality of a typeface's characters in a setting, because it displays all the letters of the alphabet.
+For extended settings of typefaces graphic designers often use nonsense text commonly referred to as greeking, such as lorem ipsum or Latin text such as the beginning of Cicero's In Catilinam.
+Greeking is used in typography to determine a typeface's color, or weight and style, and to demonstrate an overall typographic aesthetic prior to actual type setting.
+Common demonstration words or 'control words' include "Hamburgevons", "adhesion", or "videospan".